Indian economy to witness faster than expected growth in 2018: Deloitte

-Revival in rural demand, increased infrastructure spending is likely to drive India's growth in current year, even as increasing debt and trade protectionism could pose a challenge, said a Deloitte report.
+New Delhi, Mar 13 (PTI) Revival in rural demand, increased infrastructure spending is likely to drive Indias growth in current year, even as increasing debt and trade protectionism could pose a challenge, said a Deloitte report.

 Showing signs of recovery, the Indian economy recorded a five-quarter high growth of 7.2 per cent in the October-December period on good showing by key sectors like agriculture, construction and manufacturing.